ruijarimba/azure-pipelines-guidelines/guidelines/general/do-folder-structure.md

-# ✅ DO: use a consistent folder structure
+# ✅ DO: Use a Consistent Folder Structure

 Use a consistent and logical folder structure for the pipelines and templates in different projects and repositories.